nylanalyn/jeeves/docs/LLM_QUEST_GUIDE.md

 **Medkits**: `!quest medkit` or `!medkit` - clears all injuries
 - Can target another player: `!quest medkit username`
+- Hardcore mode: can also heal 50% max HP even if uninjured; blocked for targets on challenge paths that forbid medkits
 - Increments `challenge_stats.medkits_used_this_prestige`

 **Energy Potions**: `!quest use energy_potion` - restores 3 energy (default)